tomcwxyz/good-ship-local-tools/README.md

 - critical transforms and privacy boundaries have automated tests, including OOXML cleaning, PDF metadata removal, structural PDF rebuilding, redaction geometry, personal-data pattern matching and pseudonymisation;
 - summary inspection reports omit source filenames and metadata values by default, using a SHA-256 fingerprint when available.

 This does **not** mean every operation is lossless or that automated checks can establish a file is safe to publish.
-Tools that rasterise, rebuild or re-encode say so in the interface.
-A hosted copy is also only as trustworthy as the HTML/JavaScript actually served by that host; standalone release files are easier to inspect and retain unchanged.

 ## Architecture